An alternative to the Teukolsky equation: Introduction

 \section{Introduction}

-Kerr black holes are the most realistic black holes in nature.
+The Kerr geometry is widely thought to be a good approximation to astrophysical black holes.
 They are significant both in astrophysics and in theoretical physics.
 In 1972, Teukolsky derived a master wave equation in linear perturbation theory of the Kerr black holes \cite{teukolsky1972}.
 Now, Teukolsky's equation is a fundamental tool to investigate the rotating black holes.
 Its significance is increasing more and more after the observation of gravitational waves \cite{abbott2016}.

 The most remarkable point on the Teukolsky equation is that it is separable to the radial and the angular components even though the background is not spherically symmetric nor static.
 Compared to the angular part, however, the radial equation is complicated and unconventional.
 Though some exact results have been known \cite{leaver1985, leaver1986, mano1996}, the complexity often prevents us from understanding analytic properties.
 There are attempts to transform the radial Teukolsky equation into more convenient forms \cite{chandrasekhar1976, sasaki1982}.
 Unfortunately the resultant equations still look quite complicated even in the homogeneous case.